 Getting Back Into A Routine For School Requires Planning Ahead!

-When it’s time to get them ready for school I plan ahead.
+When it’s time to get them back to school routine, I like to plan ahead.
 With military-like precision!
 My main focus here is to get their sleeping pattern back on track.
 Tired kids = grumpy kids.
 Grumpy kids = a tired mommy.
 Everyone loses!
 You can’t have that during the school term or we’re all just going to be short-tempered and miserable!

 Here is the exact procedure I use for getting my kids back into the school routine!